NoahShore/City_Green_Sapce_and_Health/README.md

 ## Data Limitations:
-Rank and Score provided in data was used.
-The actual population size unknown.
+Rank and Score provided in the data were used.
+The actual population size is unknown.

 ## PROCESS & ANALYSIS:
-### Extraction, Transformation and Loading
+### Extraction, Transformation, and Loading
-Extraction: Pandas to access and read in the raw data from the CSV file.
-Raw Source Data files located in 'a500_cities_data', 'City Park Facts', 'csv_outputs'.
+Extraction: Pandas to access and read the raw data from the CSV file.
+Raw Source Data files are located in 'a500_cities_data', 'City Park Facts', and 'csv_outputs'.
 <!-- insert file of raw coordinates data file  -->

 Transformation: Data cleansing: cleaned the data using Pandas in a Jupyter Notebook.
 Retained needed data from source data.
-Cleaned data files located in: Data directory.
+Cleaned data files located in the Data directory.
 '500_cities_data_sort.ipynb', 'city_park_data_sort.ipynb'. coords_cleaning.ipynb.

-Loading: After data was cleaned and transformed, it was loaded into MongoDB using Pymongo.
+Loading: After the data was cleaned and transformed, it was loaded into MongoDB using Pymongo.
 Data joins using City and State Keys.
-'Mongo_setup.ipynb' database set up file.
+'Mongo_setup.ipynb' database setup file.

-Tables: For testing purposes, master_table.csv and master_table.json created with all the needed data.
+Tables: For testing purposes, master_table.csv and master_table.json were created with all the needed data.

 ## INSTRUCTIONS TO RECREATE THE RESULTS AND OPEN THE flask website:
     Before running the Jupyter Notebook files, ensure that your environment can use the following Python packages: